localsoftware/localcode_rhino6/YAK_install.md

                    )
 ```

-* Run the code with the play button and you should get the .gha file.
+* Run the code with the play button and you should get the .ghpy file.